-The crystal has a cut-strap next (J216) to it, which can be used to measure the oscillator safety factor.
-This is done by cutting the strap and adding a 0402 SMD resistor across the strap.
-The AN2648 application note from Microchip contains more information about oscillator allowance and safety factors.
+Next to the 20.00 MHz crystal is a cut strap (J217) that can be used to measure the oscillator safety factor, which is done by cutting the strap and adding a 0402 SMD resistor across the strap.
+The AN2648 application note from Microchip contains detailed information about the oscillator allowance and safety factor.

-Figure 4-4 shows the cut straps and solder points.
+Figure 4-4 shows cut straps and solder points.